matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

   - `delay` - Required.
 The delay in milliseconds before the event is sent.
   - `running_since` - Required.
 The timestamp (as unix time in milliseconds) when the delayed event was scheduled or last restarted.
   - `content` - Required.
 The content of the delayed event.
+This is the body of the original `PUT` request not a preview of the full event after sending.
 - `next_batch` - Optional.
 A token that can be used to paginate the list of delayed events.

 For example: